-In most states, individuals who sell lottery tickets and/or use lottery equipment for commercial purposes must post a surety bond.
+If you sell lottery tickets and/or use lottery equipment for commercial purposes most states will require you to obtain a surety bond.
 This type of surety bond is used to protect the state in the event that a lottery seller mishandles lottery funds or tampers with lottery equipment.
-At the same time, lottery bonds protect consumers by ensuring the lottery seller adheres to industry regulations, which ultimately keeps the lottery a safe and fair activity for everyone.
+Lottery bonds also protect consumers by ensuring the lottery seller adheres to industry regulations, ultimately keeping the lottery safe and fair for everyone.

-Our surety specialists are brokers who will shop your bond with multiple underwriters to ensure you get the best rate available.
+Our surety experts are brokers, meaning we’re able to shop your bond around with the industry’s top underwriters to make sure you get the lowest premium available.
 Your exact premium will vary depending on how much coverage your state requires combined with your credit score.
 Most states require lottery bonds in amounts ranging from $5,000 to $15,000.
-If you have a credit score above 650, you will qualify for the standard market and can expect to pay 1-5% of the bond amount, which is typically between $100 and $750.
-To find out your exact premium, apply for your free, no obligation price quote today!
+Having a credit score above 650, will qualify you for the standard market and so you can expect to pay 1-5% of the bond amount, which is typically between $100 and $750 Click here to find out your exact premium and apply for your free, no-obligation price quote.

 SuretyBonds.com has a history of helping individuals with low credit scores get bonded for the best rates available, and lottery bonds are no exception.
 Because we work with underwriters who specialize in nonstandard (bad credit) bonds, SuretyBonds.com can approve 99% of those who apply for lottery bond.
 This means we can still bond applicants who have credit scores below 650.
 Don't let your credit score keep you from getting the bond insurance you need!